IRNAS/irnas-zephyr-template/README.md

 If the application source code includes some headers from blocked/missing modules or if included headers use blocked/missing modules you will get an error that will complain about missing header files.
-In that case, you have to go to manifest file, find commented module, run `west update`, return to the app folder, delete build folder and build again.
+In that case, you have to go to manifest file, find commented module, run `east update`, return to the app folder, delete build folder and build again.

 ### Updating `sdk-nrf` version